ivanjureta/new-concept-networks/ilang-book-2018-08-21-txt.md

 This only sounds counterintuitive.

 Suppose that you and I are tasked with creating a tool that predicts stock index values, e.g., the value of the S&P index (Standard & Poor's 500).
 The typical approach would be to fit a model to historical data, and so we need a source of that data.
-Our structuring language already needs to include at least three terms: Predicted Value, Historical Data, Prediction Model.
+Our innovation language already needs to include at least three terms: Predicted Value, Historical Data, Prediction Model.

 At this time, we do not know much about the Predicted Value, other than it will be the output of the Prediction Model; we do not know if that value is a single value, a range of values, if it is for a specific time unit, or for a time range, and so on.
 We have the same issues with Historical Data, which may be only data over a few years, or a few decades, if it will be better to have all decades or only the recent ones; and for the Model, we really have no idea which type of statistical model this could or should be.
 In the end, most is unknown, but by agreeing on the definitions of the three terms, we would agree not to call the Prediction Model a "predictive model" in some communication, a "prediction function" in others, to use "historical data" in all communication, instead of only "data" in some, "statistical data" in others.
 We would agree not to casually use synonyms, at least.

 At the same time, we would know what needs to be further defined and worked on - specifically, we need to work on identifying, finding, understanding the specifics of available Historical Data, and we could agree equally well on how to approach work on the Prediction Model, and understand what kinds of Predicted Values that model needs to produce.
-Inevitably, since so little is known that early on, the perspective on the problem and its solutions may change substantially, words thrown out, definitions revised, perhaps to the point of restarting a new structuring language.
+Inevitably, since so little is known that early on, the perspective on the problem and its solutions may change substantially, words thrown out, definitions revised, perhaps to the point of restarting a new innovation language.
 The potential for those is inevitable.

-In more abstract terms, having a team make and maintain a structuring language forces its participants into creating explicit conventions on at least two fronts: one is how they cut up the problem and solution spaces in the work they are doing, because they need to decide on terms and therefore categories that matter to them (in academic terms, they are making decisions related to ontology), and the other is that they adhere to a common vocabulary, so as to remove some of the synonymy and ambiguity that reflects the lack of stable and structured knowledge of the problem and solution space.
+In more abstract terms, having a team make and maintain a innovation language forces its participants into creating explicit conventions on at least two fronts: one is how they cut up the problem and solution spaces in the work they are doing, because they need to decide on terms and therefore categories that matter to them (in academic terms, they are making decisions related to ontology), and the other is that they adhere to a common vocabulary, so as to remove some of the synonymy and ambiguity that reflects the lack of stable and structured knowledge of the problem and solution space.

 ## What an Innovation Language Looks Like